aronpammer/WebCrawler/README.md

  -?,--help          Print this message and exit -keephashtags      An url with a different hashtag at the end is the same
                     url
- -maxdepth <arg>    Maximum depth
+ -maxdepth <arg>    Maximum depth (default: unlimited) -optimistic        Optimistic URL checking; don't add URLs to the queue
- -optimistic        Optimistic URL checking; don't add URLs to the queue
+                    that isn't in the same domain/subdomain -timeout <arg>     Timeout to use while loading the websites (default: 5000) -useragent <arg>   The user agent to use to load the websites (default: "Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36")
-                    that isn't in the same domain/subdomain -timeout <arg>     Timeout to use while loading the websites -useragent <arg>   The user agent to use to load the websites -verbose           Output log messages
+ -verbose           Output log messages
  -website <arg>     The starting URL - REQUIRED

-example:
+example (recommended):
-$ java -jar <name of .jar file> -website "http://www.example.com/" -useragent "Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36" -maxdepth 2 -timout 3000 -verbose
+$ java -jar <name of .jar file> -website "http://www.example.com/"
 ```

 ### Flowchart